-There is a diversity of flavours and textures here, yet a beautiful balance.
-Crisp, creamy, bright, crunchy.
-And that is before we get to the duck egg, which has its own delectable complexities.
+There is a diversity of flavours and textures here yet in a satisfying balance.
+Crisp and creamy baked polenta fries.
+Bright pickled mushroom salad.
+And then the soft boiled duck egg, which has its own delectable complexities.

 This is one of those vegetarian dishes that will leave a non-vegetarian wondering why they feel they need to eat the flesh of animals.
-As good as it is, I am inevitably drawn back in by some freshly bbq’d wagyu beef, or by slurping down a fresh oyster from the shell, topped with ponzu, a quail egg yolk, and a few drops of tabasco.
+As good as it is, I remain a flexitarian.
+It is hard to beat slurping down a fresh oyster from the shell, topped with ponzu, a quail egg yolk, and a few drops of tabasco.

-However, it would be much better for the environment, and our bodies, if eating meat and seafood was a special treat, rather than a daily habit.
-Become a flexitarian.
-And read the EAT-Lancet Commission on Food, Planet, Health report.
+However, it would be much better for the environment, and our bodies, if eating meat and seafood was a special treat rather than a daily habit.
+Read the EAT-Lancet Commission on Food, Planet, Health report.

-While the romesco and polenta chips took some preparation, it can be done ahead of time, and leftovers easily kept for next time.
-The mushroom salad and cooking the egg to perfection was the focus before serving.
+The romesco and baked polenta fries took some preparation.
+You can do this preparation ahead of time, and leftovers easily kept for next time.
+The mushroom salad and cooking the soft boiled duck egg to perfection was the focus before serving.

 Notes on ingredients…